Hoopra/Hoopra/README.md

 - 👀 I’m interested in devops, automation and data science
 - 🌱 I’m currently learning stress and penetration testing
 - 💞️ I’m looking to collaborate on:
-  - React
+  - React utilities
+  - Kubernetes related projects
   - Github Actions
-  - database integration libraries
-  - Redux

 <!---
 Hoopra/Hoopra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.